top of page

 Please feel free to reach out with any questions; I look forward to working with you!

 I prefer in person sessions but I can see you over telehealth as well.
 I see clients Monday -Friday.
-I work primarily in our Tigard office and am there Tuesday, Thursday and Friday.
-I see clients over telehealth only on Wednesdays.
-I work in our Sellwood office Mondays.
+I work in our Tigard office Tuesdays, Thursdays and Fridays and in the Sellwood office Mondays.
+I see clients over telehealth on Wednesdays only.

 I have limited space at this time and I am only taking new clients who want to meet with me weekly.